Making Sense Of The Pentatonic Scale – Diagonal Forms – Part One

 .

-To illustrate this – I’ll start with the four note shapes used in the previous lesson.
+To illustrate this – I’ll start with the following four-note shapes.
 Use alternate picking for all of the following exercises.
 With the exception of the first four notes which use open position, the rest of the patterns use the same fingering.

 .